nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 ---

 *Let's create a basic workflow that will do some of the analysis steps for genetic data.
 We will have three samples with two files each - six files in total.
-These files will be processed through the below workflow, passing through four software.*
+These files will be processed through the below workflow, passing through three software.*

 ---